 Click here to email it to yourself.

-Note: The applications and patents in the table include all U.S. and PCT filings with substantive claims to DMT compositions, formulations, and methods of use or production (where “DMT” means both N,N-DMT and 5-MeO-DMT).
+Note: The applications and patents in the table include all U.S. and PCT filings with substantive claims to DMT compositions, formulations, and methods of use or production (where “DMT” means N,N-DMT ).
 Applications or patents filed in other jurisdictions, or those where DMT is only referenced incidentally, are not included.
 Where a PCT application has already entered prosecution in the U.S., typically the U.S. application is included.
 Only one of a family of multiple applications is generally listed, unless the others have separate significance.
 “Priority date” refers to the earliest filing date on which an applicant can rely (typically, the filing date of a U.S. provisional); it is used to determine who filed first and what public information is “prior art.”